-(1) Beneficial ownership is determined in accordance with the rules of the SEC and generally includes voting or investment power with respect to securities.
+- (1) Beneficial ownership is determined in accordance with the rules of the SEC and generally includes voting or investment power with respect to securities.
 In computing the number of shares beneficially owned by a person and the percentage ownership of that person, shares of our common stock subject to options and warrants held by that person that are currently exercisable, or that become exercisable within 60 days, are deemed outstanding.
 Such shares, however, are not deemed outstanding for the purpose of computing the percentage ownership of any other person.
-Percentage ownership is based on 50,746,448 shares of our common stock outstanding as of May 20, 2015, plus securities deemed to be outstanding with respect to individual stockholders pursuant to Rule 13d-3(d)(1) under the Securities Exchange Act of 1934, as amended (the "Exchange Act").

-- (2) Based on a Form 4, dated May 6, 2015, stating that 7,522,354 shares are held directly by Red Mountain Partners, L.P., a Delaware limited partnership ("RMP") and the remaining 10,494 shares are held directly by Red Mountain Capital Partners LLC, a Delaware limited liability company ("RMCP LLC").
-RMP, RMCP LLC, RMCP GP LLC, a Delaware limited liability company ("RMCP GP"), Red Mountain Capital Management, Inc., a Delaware corporation ("RMCM"), and Willem Mesdag, a natural person and citizen of the United States of America were the beneficial owners of the 7,527,621 shares of common stock.
+Percentage ownership is based on 50,843,797 shares of our common stock outstanding as of May 13, 2016. - (2) Based on a Form 4, dated February 1, 2016, stating that 7,522,354 shares are held directly by Red Mountain Partners, L.P., a Delaware limited partnership ("RMP") and the remaining 22,771 shares are held directly by Red Mountain Capital Partners LLC, a Delaware limited liability company ("RMCP LLC").
+RMP, RMCP LLC, RMCP GP LLC, a Delaware limited liability company ("RMCP GP"), Red Mountain Capital Management, Inc., a Delaware corporation ("RMCM"), and Willem Mesdag, a natural person and citizen of the United States of America, were the beneficial owners of the 7,560,125 shares of common stock.
 RMP has the sole power to vote or direct the vote, and the sole power to disclose or direct the disposition of these shares.
-RMCP GP, RMCP LLC, RMCM and Mr. Mesdag may be deemed to control RMP and may be deemed to beneficially own, and to have the power to vote or direct the vote, or dispose or direct the disposition of the these shares beneficially owned by RMP.
-Mr. Mesdag disclaims beneficial ownership of the shares beneficially owned by RMP, and RMCM disclaims beneficial ownership of all these shares.
-The 7,542,848 shares of common stock in the table above, includes 10,000 shares subject to stock options exercisable within 60 days held directly by Willem Mesdag. - (3) Based on Amendment No. 6 to Schedule 13G, dated December 31, 2014, stating that RBC Global Asset Management (U.S.) Inc. was the beneficial owner of the number of shares of common stock set forth opposite its name in the table. - (4) Based on a Form 4, dated April 8, 2013. - (5) Based on Amendment No. 7 to Schedule 13G, dated December 31, 2014, stating that Glenhill Advisors, LLC, Glenn J. Krevlin, Glenhill Capital Advisors, LLC, Glenhill Capital Management, LLC and Glenhill Capital Overseas Master Fund, LP were the beneficial owners of the number of shares of common stock set forth opposite their names in the table (except that Glenhill Capital Overseas Master Fund, LP indicates beneficial ownership of only 2,482,894 shares).
-Glenn J. Krevlin is the managing member and control person of Glenhill Advisors, LLC and is the sole shareholder of Krevlin Management, Inc. Krevlin Management, Inc. is the managing member of Glenhill Capital Advisors, LLC, which is the investment manager of Glenhill Capital Overseas Master Fund, LP, Glenhill Concentrated Long Master Fund LLC, and Glenhill Long Fund, LP, each (along with Mr. Krevlin) a security holder of the Company.
-Glenhill Advisors, LLC is the managing member of Glenhill Capital Management LLC.
+RMCP GP, RMCP LLC, RMCM and Mr. Mesdag may be deemed to control RMP and may be deemed to beneficially own, and to have the power to vote or direct the vote, or dispose or direct the disposition of the these shares beneficial ownership of the shares beneficially owned by RMP, and RMCM disclaims beneficial ownership of all these shares.
+The number of shares of common stock in the table includes 15,000 shares subject to stock options exercisable within 60 days and excludes 5,109 shares of deferred stock held directly by Willem Mesdag. - (3) Based on Amendment No. 7 to Schedule 13G, dated February 8, 2016, stating that RBC Global Asset Management (U.S.) Inc. was the beneficial owner of the number of shares of common stock set forth opposite its name in the table. - (4) Based on Amendment No. 9 to Schedule 13G, dated February 16, 2016, stating that Glenhill Advisors, LLC, Glenn J. Krevlin, Glenhill Capital Advisors, LLC, Glenhill Capital Management, LLC and Glenhill Capital Overseas Master Fund, LP were the beneficial owners of the number of shares of common stock set forth opposite their names in the table (except that Glenhill Capital Management, LLC indicates beneficial ownership of only 5,027,151 shares and Glenhill Capital Overseas Master Fund, LP indicates beneficial ownership of only 3,232,536 shares).
+Glenn J. Krevlin is the managing member and control person of Glenhill Advisors, LLC and is the sole shareholder of Krevlin Management, Inc. Krevlin Management, Inc. is the managing member of Glenhill Capital Advisors, LLC, which is the investment manager of Glenhill Capital Overseas Master Fund, LP, Glenhill Concentrated Long Master Fund LLC, and Glenhill Capital Management LLC.
 Glenhill Capital Management, LLC is the managing member of Glenhill Concentrated Long Master Fund, LLC, and Glenhill Long Fund GP, LLC, and is sole shareholder of Glenhill Capital Overseas GP, Ltd. Glenhill Capital Overseas GP, Ltd. is the general partner of Glenhill Capital Overseas Master Fund, LP.
-Glenhill Long GP, LCC is the general partner of Glenhill Long Fund, LP. - (6) Based on Amendment No. 1 to Schedule 13G, dated December 31, 2014, stating that Advisory Research, Inc., a wholly-owned subsidiary of Piper Jaffray Companies, is the beneficial owner of the number of shares of common stock set forth opposite its name in the table.
-Piper Jaffray Companies may be deemed to be the beneficial owner of these shares through of Advisory Research, Inc. However, Piper Jaffray Companies disclaims beneficial ownership of such shares.